WARU-FM

 WARU-FM (101.9 FM) is a radio station licensed to Roann, Indiana, United States, broadcasting a Progressive Rock format.
 The station is owned and operated by Dream Weaver Marketing, LLC and features programming from the MiBash Sports Radio Network and Westwood One.
-Both frequencies are operated through the same facility in Peru, Indiana.
+The studio is located in Peru, Indiana.

 History

-On July 17, 1998, the station went on the air as WBFK.
-On July 13, 1999, the station changed its call sign to WMYK.
-On August 12, 2001, the station changed to WARU-FM on the current frequency 101.9 MHz.
-Since 2001, the station has undergone several changes to its format, such as Classic Rock, All 80's Adult Contemporary, Country, and Adult Hits.
-As of January 3, 2015, the station began featuring the music of legendary rock bands and artists along with many of their album/s' deeper cuts under the branding '101.9 Rocks'.
+The station first signed on the air in 1965 as WARU-FM alongside its already established AM sister station WARU.
+For most of its early history, the station broadcast a Classic Hits format on frequency 98.3 MHz.
+On July 17, 1998, the station changed its call sign to WBFK.
+On July 13, 1999, the station again changed its call sign to WMYK.
+On August 12, 2001, the station reverted to WARU-FM on the current frequency 101.9 MHz.
+Since 2001, the station has undergone several changes to its format, such as Classic Rock, All 80s Adult Contemporary, Country, and Adult Hits.
+The station currently broadcasts a Classic Rock format featuring the music of legendary rock artists, routinely playing 'deep cuts' under the branding '101.9 Rocks'.
 The station added syndicated Pink Floyd program "Floydian Slip" in January 2022.